AustinMcCumber/ChessGameAnalysis/README.md

 This repository contains code analyzing a dataset of 20,058 chess games from the website Lichess.org.
 The objective of this analysis was to determine whether or not developing the queen before the opponent has an effect on game outcomes.

-### Data
+### Dataset

-A CSV file was scraped from the Lichess games database by Kaggle user Mitchell J (datasnaek).
-The data contains 20,058 different chess games and includes columns such as: winner, white player rating, black player rating, a list of moves for each game, and more.
+A CSV file was created from a dataset scraped from the Lichess games database by Kaggle user Mitchell J (datasnaek).
+The dataset contains 20,058 different chess games and includes columns such as: winner, white player rating, black player rating, a list of moves for each game, and more.

 ### Process

 1. Data imported into R.
-2. Moves for each game were split into list.
+2. Moves for each game were split into a list.
 Iterated through each game to determine which player's queen moved first, if at all.
 Dropped games where the queen was never moved.
 3. Filtered to include only games where specific conditions were met.
 A variety of parameters were adjusted and tested.
 For example: including only games where both players were rated under 2000, including only games where players were within 200 rating points of each other, and other combinations of these variables.
 For the final analysis, I chose to use the above examples for final analysis but the results were similar under all parameters I tested.
 4. Created contingency table.
-5. Tested for significance based on Chi-Squared test and Cramer's V statistic.
+5. Plotted table to visualize results.
-6. Plotted table to visualize results.
+6. Tested for significance based on Chi-Squared test and Cramer's V statistic.

 ### Results